 The cost for rough-in plumbing may vary depending on what fixtures you want to install, the type of labor, the bathroom size, and your location as well.
 It can also be affected by the type of building whether a new house, remodeling, the old house, or renovating.

 However, in general, for a house with 2 or 3 bathrooms, the rough-in plumbing will cost around $8,000 to $12,000, or about $4.50 per square foot for an average 2,000 square foot home.
-To make it simple, the average of rough-in plumbing costs is around $450 to $650 per fixture, which means that this includes only materials and labor.
+To make it simple, the average rough-in plumbing cost is around $450 to $650 per fixture, which means that this includes only materials and labor.

 (You may also like this: Can You Just Replace the Panels on a Garage Door?)

 For bathroom faucets, the installation cost is around $225 to $475 on average.
 This cost includes the fixture and also installation.
 The cost for the faucet itself is around $50 to 250 depending on the shapes, sizes, and other details.

 2.2.
 Sink Installation Cost

 As for the sink that comes in various styles and designs, the cost of the fixture is between $200 and $5000.
 Combined with the installation process will make you spend from $300 to $5.500.